 Growing adult teeth and completing orthodontic work takes up most of your childhood and teen years.
 Young adults may be done with braces, but there is one more major dental issue to deal with.
 Your dentist starts looking at your x-rays for signs of wisdom teeth trouble around age 17.
 It is important to know the signs that indicate your wisdom teeth need to be removed.
 You must schedule a removal quickly to avoid further dental problems.
-Your dentist or oral surgeon can also help you prepare for the recovery period.
+Your dentist can also help you prepare for the recovery period.

 Expected Wisdom Teeth Recovery Time

 Wisdom teeth recovery time is approximately two weeks.
 You should plan on resting only for the 48 hours.
 The first 24 hours are critical for blood clotting in the socket.
 Your dentist should instruct you to avoid rinsing the mouth or drinking hot beverages during this time.
 There are a few things you should have on hand to stay comfortable during recovery.

 - A friend or family member to drive you

 - Pain relief medication approved by dentist

 - Soft foods and things to make milkshakes